 ABOUT 4.6bn years ago, a spinning disc of gas and dust began to coalesce into balls of matter.
 The largest sphere, at the disc’s centre, collapsed under its own gravity to form the sun.
 Other clumps ...

 A cadre of iron-rich extraterrestrial particles picked up faint whiffs of our planet's atmosphere when they fell to Earth millions of years ago.
-This article is republished from Eos, read the original ...
+When you purchase through links on our site, we may ...